On the Effectiveness of Transfer Learning for Code Search: Experimental Design

 \subsection{Methodology}

 To evaluate the models deriving from our approach, we apply \num{10}-fold cross-validation to all the experiments by splitting the entire dataset into ten equal folds and using nine for training and one for testing.
 We further split the data from the nine training folds into \SI{90}{\percent} training and \SI{10}{\percent} validation data, leaving us with the fold sizes of \cref{tab:evaluation_split}.
 With the number of observations from the cross-validation, we can apply statistical tests to mitigate the risk of spurious differences.
+Since some question posts on \stackoverflow might be related to multiple programming languages, to avoid duplicates and ambiguities, we removed such intersections in the case of the \toplangs dataset.
+This cleaning operation resulted into a removal of \num{1145} ($\SI{\approx 0.47}{\percent}$) pairs from \toplangs.

 To test our models' performance, we apply two different strategies when evaluating: \begin{itemize}[font=\normalfont\bfseries] \item[\evalonek] For each query in our test set, we search for the correct answer among \num{1000} code snippets (the correct code snippet and \num{999} distractor snippets), the evaluation strategy as adopted by Husain \etal~\cite{husain_codesearchnet_2019}.
 The distractor snippets are selected randomly from our test set.
-While a search corpus of \num{1000} code snippets is small, a fixed search corpus size makes our results uniformly comparable between different programming languages. \item[\evalfull] We use the full test set as code snippets corpus for each of the queries, to simulate a more realistic scenario in which developer could make use of such an approach. \end{itemize}
+While a search corpus of \num{1000} code snippets is small, a fixed search corpus size makes our results uniformly comparable between different programming languages. \item[\evalfull] We use the full test set as a code snippets corpus for each of the queries to simulate a more realistic scenario in which developers could use such an approach. \end{itemize}

 As for evaluation measures, we use the \acf{mrr}, \topk{k}, and \aroma accuracy metrics, which are described in the following.